Scifabric/scifabric.github.io/jobs/_posts/2016-07-29-ux-designer.md

 ### What we offer

  * No schedules or timing.
 We're grown ups, you handle your own time.
  * No office requirement.
 You can work from home if you want.
+Your office is where you live.
  * Work time to learn.
 You can and you should.
 Then, explain to the rest of the team.
  * You'll have your voice.
 We're not right all the time, so your point of view will help us to improve.
  * Full access to deployments since day zero.
 Yes, you can break the company the first day, and it's fine.
 But don't do it twice!